Rameez0216j/MEGA_PROJECT/README.md

 ## Usage

-This start contribution, follow these steps:
+To start contribution, follow these steps:

 1. Clone the repository to your local machine.
 1. Install the required packages.